CesarPazzi/blog/content/posts/How-To-Schedule-Posts-In-Hugo-(With-Screenshots!)/index.md

 ## Write And Forget

-After setting all this, you just have to write your posts with a future date, set the post to `draft: false` and every day at 12am Central Time the GitHub Action run in the background and Netlify will publish as if you were in front of the computer commiting the changes.
+After setting all this, you just have to write your posts with a future date, set the post to `draft: false` and every day at 12am Central Time the GitHub Action will run in the background and Netlify will publish as if you were in front of the computer pushing the changes to your repo.